-Often in the summer on my annual home leave, I’d buy the Libby’s brand of canned pumpkin and throw it into our suitcase so I’d have my Thanksgiving pie!
-Libby’s use a strain of Dickinson Pumpkins, with especially creamy flesh, that the company developed themselves.
+Often in the summer on my annual home leave, I’d buy Libby’s brand of canned pumpkin and throw it into our suitcase, so I’d have my Thanksgiving pie!
+Libby’s use a strain of Dickinson Pumpkins, with exceptionally creamy flesh that the company developed themselves.
 This variety of pumpkin resembles a butternut-squash, not the orange pumpkin we have for Halloween jack-o-lanterns.

 My favorite Zen Holiday Story about giving thanks

 A wise woman who was traveling in the mountains found a precious stone in a stream.
 The next day she met another traveler who was hungry, and the wise woman opened her bag to share her food.

 The hungry traveler saw the precious stone and asked the woman to give it to him.
 She did so without hesitation.
 The traveler left, rejoicing in his good fortune.
 He knew the stone was worth enough to give him security for a lifetime.

 But a few days later he came back to return the stone to the wise woman.

 “I’ve been thinking,” he said, “I know how valuable the stone is, but I give it back in the hope that you can give me something even more precious.
 Give me what you have within you that enabled you to give me the stone.”

 Giving thanks far away from family

 Then: Bundle up it was always cold and drive across Logan County to Grandma’s house.
 Over the river and through the woods and all that sort of stuff.